sandhaka/MyMicroservicesApplication/README.md

 ```

 ## Hot to debug a running container:
 For example, to debug the auth_service: look at the Dockerfile.debug version.
 I added the sshd support.
 Then you can attach remotely over a ssh tunnel with your ide.
-Note the mapping port 2222:22 to avoid conflicts with the host's ssh server.
+Notes the port mapping '2222:22' to avoid conflicts with the host's ssh server.

 Use the correct version of docker-compose file to overwrite the configuration for the debug version settings, like:
 ```sh